AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Literature Review

 The concept of LLM-as-a-Judge, first introduced by \citet{zheng2023judging}, refers to the use of LLMs as automated evaluators that assess responses and assign scores, and has gained traction in AI research as an efficient method for evaluating model performance without human intervention.
 However, emerging evidence suggests that LLM-based evaluation frameworks may introduce self-preference bias, where models disproportionately favor their own generated responses over those produced by humans or alternative models.
-For example, \citet{zheng2023judging} examined the potential of this paradigm but also identified its limitations---several biases, including self-enhancement bias (self-preference bias), arise when LLMs are used to judge responses, such as those they generate themselves.
-While the results showed that strong models like GPT-4 achieve over $80\%$ agreement with human preferences on multi-turn conversations, they cautioned that LLM judges may still introduce systematic distortions, especially in high-stakes evaluation settings.
-Expanding on this line of inquiry, \citet{xu-etal-2024-pride} formally defined self-preference bias and empirically revealed that it is widespread across popular LLMs and multiple tasks (e.g., translation, mathematical reasoning) through extensive experiments.
-They further demonstrated that the bias is amplified in self-refinement pipelines, which enhance fluency and coherence but reinforce the model's preference for its own outputs.
-Building on these findings, \citet{Panickssery2024} investigated the underlying mechanisms of LLM self-preferencing and found that a model's ability to recognize its own outputs---its self-recognition capability---contributed significantly to this bias.
-Specifically, LLMs such as GPT-4 and LLaMA 2 exhibited non-trivial self-recognition capabilities, and there was a strong positive correlation between a model's self-recognition capability and the magnitude of its self-preference bias.
+For example, \citet{zheng2023judging} examine the potential of this paradigm but also identified its limitations---several biases, including self-enhancement bias (self-preference bias), arise when LLMs are used to judge responses, such as those they generate themselves.
+While the results show that strong models like GPT-4 achieve over $80\%$ agreement with human preferences on multi-turn conversations, they caution that LLM judges may still introduce systematic distortions, especially in high-stakes evaluation settings.
+Expanding on this line of inquiry, \citet{xu-etal-2024-pride} formally define self-preference bias and empirically revealed that it is widespread across popular LLMs and multiple tasks (e.g., translation, mathematical reasoning) through extensive experiments.
+They further demonstrate that the bias is amplified in self-refinement pipelines, which enhance fluency and coherence but reinforce the model's preference for its own outputs.
+Building on these findings, \citet{Panickssery2024} investigate the underlying mechanisms of LLM self-preferencing and find that a model's ability to recognize its own outputs, i.e., its self-recognition capability, contributed significantly to this bias.
+Specifically, LLMs such as GPT-4 and LLaMA 2 exhibite non-trivial self-recognition capabilities, and there is a strong positive correlation between a model's self-recognition capability and the magnitude of its self-preference bias.